-Associate Professor Wanda Brister has performed in opera, oratorio, and recital from Seattle to Moscow.
-She holds three degrees in performance and also studied at the Academy of Vocal Arts.
-Her doctoral work was with vocal repertoire scholar, Carol Kimball, at University of Nevada, Las Vegas.
+Associate Professor Wanda Brister has sung over 700 performances in opera, oratorio, and recital from Vancouver to Moscow to Rio.
+She holds three degrees in vocal performance and attended the Academy of Vocal Arts.
+As a student, she worked as a studio accompanist and discovered her love for the voice and for vocal literature.
+Her doctoral work was with Carol Kimball at University of Nevada, Las Vegas.

-Dr. Brister teaches and performs at the Orfeo Music Festival in Vipiteno, Italy, and was a member of the Schlern International Music Festival for four seasons.
+Dr. Brister has taught at the Orfeo Music Festival in Vipiteno, Italy, and was a member of the Schlern International Music Festival for four seasons.
 She has performed three operas, three oratorios, and a solo recital at Carnegie Hall, a concert at Weill Recital Hall, two quartet concerts at Tully Hall, and Handel's Messiah at Avery Fisher Hall.

-She was a NATS teaching Intern in 1997 with James McKinney and contributes to the Journal of Singing.
+She was a NATS teaching Intern with James McKinney and contributes to the Journal of Singing (see Dring and Szulc).